 From a bikini-body perspective, this trimester varies widely for first time mums.
 Some of you will not have “popped”, while others will be sporting an adorable little stomach.
 In either case, follow our tips for First Trimester moms, above.
 The good news (for those of you that have popped) is that you will simply look better in all swimwear than you did a few months earlier.
 Lucky you!

 This is a crazy trimester.
-You will start this trimester as adorable-pregnant and quickly grow to big-as-a-house pregnant.
-And if your timing is such that it coincides with beach time….well, girl…just go easy on yourself.
+I started my third trimester as adorable-pregnant and quickly grew to big-as-a-house pregnant.
+And if your timing is such that it coincides with beach time…well, girl…just go easy on yourself.
 The good news is that you will have that pregnant-girl glow, and your hair will be gorgeous.

 The third trimester bikini body rundown….

-Rest of your body: May have swollen ankles and feet, may see some stretch marks on other parts of your body, muffin top, back fat, chipmunk face, etc.
+- Rest of Your Body: May have swollen ankles and feet, may see some stretch marks on other parts of your body, muffin top, back fat, chubbier cheeks, etc.

 Best Swimwear Strategies For the Third Trimester